Which movies in theaters are worth the price of admission?

-In the age of streaming entertainment, it can be hard to leave the couch.
-But movie theaters still offer a special experience for those willing to get out of the house.
-Want to see what's out there?
-Check out this week's lineup of acclaimed movies showing on the big screen in and around Orlando.
+In the market for high-caliber entertainment?
+Don't miss this week's lineup of acclaimed movies showing on the big screen in and around Orlando.

 (Movie descriptions courtesy The Movie Database; showtimes via Fandango.
 Movie ratings and showtimes are subject to change.)